dpankov3/cs4540-f19.github.io/index.md

 * *(0mins)* Students arrive and organize themselves by sitting with their group
 * *(5mins)* Students take a very short and simple quiz on assigned reading material
-* *(55mins)* Problem time!
+* *(70mins)* Problem time!
 Instructor presents a sequence of problems, and students are given 5-10 minutes per problem to try to solve each one with their group.
 Instructors will move around the classroom to engage with students and answer questions.
-* *(15mins)* Class wraps with a brief description of the forthcoming material for next period, in a “mini lecture”

 ## Grading